vestrel00/contacts-android/docs/sim/update-sim-contacts.md

 ### Making further updates

 The current entry in the SIM table is not updated based on the ID.
-Instead, the name AND number are used to lookup the entry to update.
+Instead, the name AND number are used to look up the entry to update.
 Continuing the example above, if you need to make another update, then you must use the modified copy as the current,

 ```kotlin